Ancient Athens and the Roman Republic

 The 2008-2009 financial crisis, which led to the Great Recession and massive housing foreclosures, exposed illegal predatory practices by lending institutions.
 Large government bail-outs of major banks were required.
 Congress passed legislation (the Dodd-Frank Act) and established a new agency (the Consumer Financial Protection Bureau) to prevent a repeat of such practices.
 But no corporate official was held criminally responsible for actions that put the entire financial system at risk and the world in recession.

-As a result [of the Citizens’ United decision], there are few limits on spending to affect elections, laws and public decisions by private corporations, organizations and individuals.
-Among major democracies, the United States is an outlier.
+As a result [of the Citizens’ United decision], there are few limits on spending by private corporations, organizations and individuals to affect elections, laws and public decisions.
+This makes the United States an outlier among major democracies.

-A second challenge involves the Supreme Court’s 2011 Citizens’ United decision, which struck down provisions of an election finance law that limited outside spending in politics (the McCain-Feingold Act).
-As a result, there are few limits on spending to affect elections, laws and public decisions by private corporations, organizations and individuals.
-Among major democracies, the United States is an outlier.
+As a result, there are few limits on spending by private corporations, organizations and individuals to affect elections, laws and public decisions.
+This makes the United States an outlier among major democracies.
 The lack of spending limits in elections or lobbying activities has given rise to serious questions about accountability and transparency in all three branches of government (see also Free Elections).
-Recently, exposure of unreported payments to Supreme Court Justices Clarence Thomas and Samuel Alito by billionaire political donors and a law firm having business before the Court raised concerns over the Court’s lack of enforceable ethical guidelines (see also United State County Study).

 A President Without Precedent